Sunday’s matchup between the Giants and Colts has two teams heading in opposite directions.

 Top 3 Sportsbooks for Football Betting

-This might be a great time to jump on the Giants with a wager at one of the many New York online sportsbooks.
+This might be a great time to jump on the Giants with a wager at one of the many New York online sports betting outlets.

-All of them come with their own twist on a sign-up bonus, so whether you’re looking for a risk-free bet, a free bet, or a deposit match, you’re bound to find one or two that are exactly what you’re looking for.
+All of them come with their own twist on a NY sports betting bonus, so whether you’re looking for a risk-free bet, a free bet, or a deposit match, you’re bound to find one or two that are exactly what you’re looking for.

 Here is a quick look at some of the best offers available this week, ahead of Sunday’s game between the Giants and Colts.